Tentamus Group

 Tentamus Group Ltd is an international group of laboratories headquartered in Berlin and Munich.
 The focus of the laboratories lies in the TIC industry, where tests, consultations, and help in labelling is offered to the food & feed, pharmaceutical, cosmetic, nutraceutical & supplement, agriculture & environmental, and medical device industries.

 About the Group

-As of 2021, there are over 80 laboratories in the Tentamus Group providing analytical services.
+As of 2023, there are over 90 laboratories and companies in the Tentamus Group providing analytical and consulting services.
 Tests that are performed on samples include: